31 Bayesian Mortality Modeling

 The prior values for a,b,c, and k are chosen to constrain the hazard (mortality) rate to be between zero and one.

-This isn’t an ideal parameterization (e.g. we aren’t including information about the select underwriting period), but is an example of utilizing Bayesian techniques on life experience data. ”
+This isn’t an ideal parameterization (e.g. we aren’t including information about the select underwriting period), but is an example of utilizing Bayesian techniques on life experience data.

-@model function mortality2(data, deaths)
+@model function mortality2(ages, exposures, deaths)

 a ~ Exponential(0.1)